einfoengine/js-culture/README.md

 ## Objects:

 - In javascript everything is object.
-- We can declare our own objects
+- We can declare our own objects.
-- Following ways often objects are being created
+- Following ways often the objects are being created
   - Object literal (Dont get confused with distructuring)
   - New keyword based / with new binder
   - Class based object